lauramaples/resilience-engineering/README.md

 ## Elizabeth Lay

 Elizabeth Lay is a resilience engineering practitioner.
-She is currently a director of safety and human performance at Lewis Tree Service.
+She is currently Director of Consulting Solutions at ForgeWorks.

 ### Selected publications